Parsifal-M/codebrewblog/content/blog/opa-eng-plugin/opa-eng-plugin.md

 ## What is OPA?

 [OPA](https://www.openpolicyagent.org/) is an authorization framework that you can use to define authorization policies and then use them in applications.
 OPA is an open source project that was created by [Styra](https://www.styra.com/).
-It uses the declarative language Rego to define policies, more information on that here: [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/).
+It uses the declarative language Rego to define policies, more information on that [here](https://www.openpolicyagent.org/docs/latest/policy-language/).

 ## What is Backstage?